tomasbulva/browserdetector/readme.md

-# Browser detector, the jquery plugin
+# Browser Detector jQuery plugin
 Require jQuery.
 This plugin is only using the most basic jquery function to attach the class name, therefor will work with almost any jquery version.
 It has been only tested as low as jQuery 1.7.2